vaughngx4/OpenSMM/ReadMe.md

 - Twitter text type scheduled posts
 - Twitter poll type scheduled posts

+## Documentation
+- Documentation is a work in progress [click to view docs](docs/ReadMe.md "OpenSMM Documentation")

 ## :large_blue_diamond: Installation
 The application is built for Docker, we will have images on Docker Hub when the application is usable.
 Here's how to get it running for now: